 When people connect to their surroundings and surrender to the interconnectedness of environmental well being, a cycle is created from people to the environment reciprocation.
 A NLW program named Surf and Food as Medicine is a “co-investment strategy in self…building one’s immunity, and in strengthening mental, physical, and spiritual wellness.”

 Discriminating Against People Bleeds Into Discriminating Against Other Species And Environmental Spaces

-Discrimination is not confined to only people but also against natural ecosystems.
-Untying generational susceptibility to hold prejudiced beliefs will take time and effort which people are willing to put in for.
 This is an overall mission of NLW‘s programs and curriculums.
 Colonization deemed certain people and places invaluable.
-Today, we see the repercussions of this detrimental thought process in environmental racism in unfair distribution of pollution, lack of natural resources and extinction of many species.
+Today, we see the repercussions of this detrimental thought process in environmental racism in unfair distribution of pollution, lack of natural resources, and extinction of many species.

 - Volunteer with Native Like Water to develop the future we all know we are capable of.

 - Partake in a program offered by NLW to expand your understanding and foster your connection to the water and your health such as SCUBA certification, Hawaii Indigenous exchange programs, Nor Cal sacred journey, and the list continues.

 - Explore curriculum offered by NLW in Wellness and Nutrition, Writing and Literacy, and Indigienous Science ,Surf, & Paddle, along with others.